ufechner7/KiteViewer/README.md

 main()
 ```

-Click on PLAY to play the log file.
-Use the right mouse button to zoom and the left mouse button to pan
-the 3D view.
+Click on PLAY to play the log file (and wait until the flight data import is finished when you do it the first time.)
+Use the right mouse button to zoom and the left mouse button to pan the 3D view.

 ## Import flight data
 When you run KiteViewer for the first time the flight data is imported